Antonio Remiro-Azócar

 About Me

 I have ample experience as a statistician, researcher and statistical consultant, providing support to the pharmaceutical, biotechnology, and healthcare consultancy sectors.
-Prior to my current role, I was lead statistician for health technology assessment at Bayer Pharmaceuticals.
+Prior to my current role, I was a statistical methodologist at Novo Nordisk and the lead statistician for health technology assessment at Bayer Pharmaceuticals.
 Prior to that, I was an independent contractor providing statistical support to contract research organizations such as IQVIA and ICON plc, and public bodies such as SickKids.

 See my Google Scholar profile for an updated list of publications.